-The Enhanced In-Circuit Serial Programming (Enhanced ICSP) protocol uses a faster method that takes advantage of the programming executive, as illustrated in Figure 2-1.
-The programming executive provides all the necessary functionality to erase, program and verify the chip through a small command set.
-The command set allows the programmer to program the PIC24FJXXXDA1/DA2/GB2/GA3 MCUs without having to deal with the low-level programming protocols of the chip.
+The Enhanced In-Circuit Serial Programming (Enhanced ICSP) protocol uses a faster method that takes advantage of the Programming Executive (PE), as illustrated in Figure 2-1.
+The Programming Executive provides all the necessary functionality to erase, program and verify the chip through a small command set.
+The command set allows the programmer to program the PIC24FJXXXDA1/DA2/GB2/GA3/GC0 MCUs without having to deal with the low-level programming protocols of the chip.